-The Best Heated Dog Beds in 2017
+Best Heated Dog Beds

-The Advantages of a Heated Pet Bed
+The Advantages of a Heated Dog Bed in 2021

-A heated pet bed may seem like something of a gimmick, the kind of thing that only someone who severely babies their dogs may buy.
+A heated dog bed may seem like something of a gimmick, the kind of thing that only someone who severely babies their dogs may buy.
 If that’s your reasoning… by all means, do it, you and your dog will be happy with the purchase.

 The more discerning individual, however, may find that there are plenty of advantages to be had with this small investment.

 The most immediate advantage is that they’re great for particularly young or small dogs.
 If your puppy is prone to getting cold, a heated dog bed may be just the thing you’re looking for.
-They’re particularly useful when you have a canine that has both short hair and a small size, and your puppy will be to keep warm while he’s sleeping without having to be stacked with blankets.
+They’re particularly useful when you have a canine that has both short hair and small size, and your puppy will be to keep warm while he’s sleeping without having to be stacked with blankets.

 Older dogs will also find that warmed dog beds can be quite therapeutic.
-Everyone knows that heat is great for aching joints, and with the proper dog bed your older friend will be able to sleep easily and happily throughout the night or even just get some relief during the day if they find themselves in pain.
+Everyone knows that heat is great for aching joints, and with the proper dog bed, your older friend will be able to sleep easily and happily throughout the night or even just get some relief during the day if they find themselves in pain.

-You may also want to look into one if you live in a particularly cold area, dogs get cold just like we do and a heated bed is a great option for those who live in chillier areas of the world.
-Your dog will be happier and healthier if he has somewhere to lie down and elevate his temperature, making life easier for the both of you.
+You may also want to look into one if you live in a particularly cold area, dogs get cold just like we do and a heated dog bed is a great option for those who live in chillier areas of the world.
+Your dog will be happier and healthier if he has somewhere to lie down and elevate his temperature, making life easier for both of you.

 What am I looking for?